mjostaszewski/BH22-BioHAckrXiv-paper/report/paper.md

 # Introduction

-As part of the one week Biohackathon 2022 in Paris, France, we formed a team to map out and connect training resources for systems biology into a [learning path](https://en.wikipedia.org/wiki/Learning_pathway).
+As part of the one week Biohackathon 2022 in Paris, France, we formed a team to map out and connect training resources for biocuration/modelling in systems biology into a [learning path](https://en.wikipedia.org/wiki/Learning_pathway).
 We built on the experience of the [BioHackathon 2021 Project 9](https://github.com/elixir-europe/bioHackathon-projects-2021/tree/main/projects/9).
 The motivation for this work was the fact that modelling of biological systems in an accurate and reproducible way requires a set of diverse competences.
 To train systems biologists, we need a map of training resources to acquire these necessary competences in a correct sequence.

 # Approach

 Based on the [Learning Path protocol](https://en.wikipedia.org/wiki/Learning_pathway) we prepared a minimal information template, including prerequisites and learning outcomes, to harmonise training resources.
 Then we planned our work into the following activities:

-1. Query systems biology and biocuration traning materials in four categories: biocuration essentials, curating molecular interactions (Interactions), constructing systems biology diagrams (Diagrams) and building reproducible models (Modelling).
+1. Retrieval of systems biology and biocuration traning materials in four Areas: biocuration essentials, curation of molecular interactions (Interactions), creation of systems biology diagrams (Diagrams) and construction of reproducible models (Modelling).
-1.1 Expert search of related training resources
+1.1 Expert search of available and related training material;
-1.2 Query of [TeSS training materials](https://tess.elixir-europe.org/materials) for keywords `systems` or `curation`
+1.2 Query of [TeSS training materials](https://tess.elixir-europe.org/materials) for keywords: `systems` or `curation`;
-2. Review collected materials to harmonise prerequisites and learning outcomes 2.1 Develop a controlled vocabulary (CV) based on the collected information 2.2 Project the collected materials on a matrix of Areas vs Cognitive levels ([Learning Path protocol](https://en.wikipedia.org/wiki/Learning_pathway))
+2. Review collected materials to harmonise prerequisites and learning outcomes.
+2.1 Develop a controlled vocabulary (CV) based on the collected information 2.2 Project the collected materials on a matrix of Areas vs Cognitive levels ([Learning Path protocol](https://en.wikipedia.org/wiki/Learning_pathway))
-3. Connect the training resources by matching prerequisites and learning outcomes 3.1 Construct a map of training resources
+3. Connect the training resources by matching prerequisites and learning outcomes 3.1 Construct a diagram of training resources
-3.2 Identify gaps and propose training resources
+3.2 Identify gaps and propose an integrated learning  path.

 # Results

 ## Harmonised training resources

-We have identified 33 training resources (including 7 gaps, see below), which were initially manually mapped on the Learning Path structure, see below.
-The LP protocol suggests positioning training resources according their thematic area (X axis) and the difficulty level of the training, according to Bloom cognitive taxonomy[@anderson2001taxonomy] (Y axis).
+The Learning Path (LP) protocol suggests positioning training resources according their thematic area (X axis) and the difficulty level of the training, according to Bloom's cognitive taxonomy[@anderson2001taxonomy] (Y axis).
+We have identified 33 training resources (including 7 gaps, see below), which we have manually mapped on a draft LP structure {fig1}.

 ![Initial sketch of the areas and potential training resources \label{fig1}](./1_draft.jpg)

-Our initial mapping was transformed into a [Miro board](https://miro.com/app/board/uXjVPKxZaJo=/) with training resources grouped into modules, according to their similar prerequisites and learning outcomes.
-Competences (prerequisites and learning outcomes) are separate nodes on the Miro board, allowing to define a starting point based on a learner's background.
+The draft map was transformed into a [Miro board](https://miro.com/app/board/uXjVPKxZaJo=/) with training resources grouped into modules, according to their similar prerequisites and learning outcomes.
+Competences (prerequisites and learning outcomes) are separate nodes on the Miro board, allowing to define a starting point based on a learner's background {fig2}.

 ![Miro board with mapped training resources \label{fig2}](./2_Miro.jpg)

 ## Controlled vocabulary

 Our controlled vocabulary (CV) can be found on a shared [Google document](https://docs.google.com/document/d/1eGuxfFpqO-Uu4R8-uo00VITRxJ80V37Jz-vXuW--vEs/edit).
-The document also contains a summary table of all 33 training resources, used to create the Miro board above.
-Our CV is custom and partially hierarchical, but needs to be curated into a persistent resource, following a more refined structure.
+Our customized CV is partially hierarchical, but needs to be curated into a persistent resource, following a more refined structure.
 One suggestion is to establish a smiple grammar following a three-word syntax:
 ```
 [Bloom taxonomy term] - [Ontology topic] - [list of relevant URIs]
 e.g.
 [Understand] - [Ontology concept ID] - [http://geneontology.org]
 ```
+The above document also contains a summary table of all 33 training resources collected to create the Miro board {fig2}.

 ## Mapping to the TeSS workflow

 We set up a [TeSS workflow](https://tess.elixir-europe.org/workflows/building-interoperable-and-reusable-systems-biology-models) linking the reviewed training resources together.
-All resources, except the gaps, were mapped to TeSS training materials if missing (see figure below).
+All the resources, except the gaps, were mapped to TeSS training materials, if missing {fig3}.

 ![TeSS workflow based on the Miro board mapping of the training resources \label{fig3}](./2_TeSS_workflow.png)

 ## Summary and outlook

-The following tasks were accomplished as part of the BioHackathon (example):
+The following tasks were accomplished as part of the BioHackathon:

 \begin{enumerate}
 \item Review systems biology training resources